 Q. Do you know where I can buy Photoshop cheap so I can do my own retouching work?

-A. You can buy PS lots of places on the web, but if you pay less than $600 (US dollars) it’s likely to be contaminated with viruses, trojans and other malware.
+A. Photoshop (Creative Cloud) is sold by Adobe as a subscription for $600 per year.
 Plan to spend months and years learning how to use it effectively.
 After you get really, really, really good, send in your portfolio…we might put you to work.